 That’s all there is to it in theory.
 In reality, my eggs would turn into wispy things with overcooked yolks, so I usually wound up eating oatmeal instead.
 Not anymore!

-Please note that you must use a straight-sided mug, not a rounded coffee or teacup.
-I’ve made poached eggs in the microwave using 6- and 8-oz straight-sided mugs without a problem, both in 900 and 1200 watt microwaves.
+Please note that you must use a coffee mug, not a teacup.
+I’ve made poached eggs in the microwave using 6- and 8-oz mugs without a problem, both in 900 and 1200 watt microwaves.
 Here is the exact mug I use.
 If you have something similar, perfect.

 Cover it!
-Use a saucer or a paper plate, not a paper towel, to keep the heat and liquid in the mug so your egg actually poaches.
-If you skip this step, or do something else, your egg will explode rather than poach.
+Use an actual saucer or plate, not a paper towel or plate, to keep the heat and liquid in the mug so your egg actually poaches.
+If you don’t, your egg will explode rather than poach.

 Of course, you don’t have to eat your poached egg on toast.
 Here are some other ways to enjoy poached eggs: